-Each appointment by the Governor that is required by the Fiscal Control and Internal Auditing Act shall-to be made before February 1st.
+Each appointment by the Governor is required by the Fiscal Control and Internal Auditing Act to be made before February 1st.
 Each member appointed by the Governor shall serve for a three-year term.
 Members will continue to serve until either reappointed or replaced by the Governor.
 (Relevant to FCIAA; 30 ILCS 10/2005(c))

-A vacancy shall exist whenever a member dies, resigns, or ceases to be employed in the position that qualified the member to serve on the BoardSIAAB in accordance with FCIAA.
-If a member fails without just cause to attend three (3) or more consecutive BoardSIAAB meetings, with the approval of the BoardSIAAB, the Chair will notify the agency represented.
+A vacancy shall exist whenever a member dies, resigns, or ceases to be employed in the position that qualified the member to serve on SIAAB in accordance with FCIAA.
+If a member fails without just cause to attend three (3) or more consecutive SIAAB meetings, with the approval of SIAAB, the Chair will notify the agency represented.
 Persons appointed to fill a vacancy shall serve the balance of the unexpired term.
 (Relevant to FCIAA; 30 ILCS 10/2005(d))